 Via the navigation bar at the bottom of the screen you can open a window with a list of all conflicts for events in the future by clicking on “Conflicts”.
 In this window you can also view all muted conflicts (by clicking on the “Show Muted Conflicts” button).
 If desired, you can make muted conflicts visible again (by clicking on the bullet to the right of a conflict record).

-You can open the event inspector from the calendar by double-clicking on an empty spot in the event cell, or by clicking on the magnifying glass icon in the upper-right corner of the event cell.
+You can open the event inspector from the calendar by double-clicking on an empty spot in the event cell, or by clicking on the info icon (the “i”) in the upper-right corner of the event cell.

 The event inspector is a summary of all details of the event and the event group it belongs to.
 The inspector has different tabs.
 The event structure of the event group to which the event belongs will be displayed to the left of the inspector.